 JD Student Externships

 JD students wishing to earn course credit for a health law externship must register for the Health Law Externship course through the Loyola Externship Program.
-Details about enrolling for externship credit can be found here.
 The externship course program is administered by Josie Gough, Director of Experiential Learning, who can be reached at firstname.lastname@example.org.

 Every full-time campus LLM in Health Law candidate must complete an externship for credit.
 Students enrolled in the part-time LLM program may elect to complete an externship.
 Please visit the LLM Curriculum page for detailed requirements.
 LLM students may earn up to 3 externship credits.

-The LLM in Health Law externship program is overseen by Megan Bess, Beazley Institute Assistant Director.
 LLM students should use the LLM in Health Law Externship Guide to apply for externships.
-Once an LLM student obtains externship placement, they must submit the Graduate Law Programs Course Approval Form to Megan Bess to be enrolled for credit.
+If you have questions about selecting health law externship sites, please contact Kristin Finn at email@example.com.
+Once an LLM student obtains externship placement, they must submit the Graduate Law Programs Course Approval Form to Kristin Finn to be enrolled for credit.

 Individual Forms from the Externship Guide are available as PDF documents below: